Previous Page Next Page

 Yes

-Either yes or no
+Either Yes or No

-Either yes or no
+Either Yes or No

 Yes

-• Assesses the allegation of neglectful supervision.
+• Assesses an allegation of NSUP.

 • Creates an unknown Oldest Victim who is a child.